yusdacra/neonment/CONTRIBUTING.md

 It is preferred that each commit changes only one part of the repository, although not necessary if the changes are related to each other.

-Your commit messages must be organized like this:
+Your commit messages should be organized like this:
 <part(s) of the repository changed (server,client,common)>: <short description of what's changed>

 Examples: